The Worst Wedding Planning Advice Ever

 Our Advice: Locking lips with the best man—or anyone who isn't your new spouse—is not a good way to start your marriage.
 Plus, there's no reason the groom should be unavailable during toasts.

 Bad Advice: "My fiance suggested we randomize the seating for all our guests because it would be cool for everyone to meet new people.
 I can just imagine my crazy friend from grad school and Aunt June at the same table.
 Yikes!"
 Vicki, Durham, NC

 Our Advice: This idea is only partly off-track.
-To mix tables with a few people who don't know each other is a good way to bring everyone together at the reception.
-But don't put anyone at a table with no one else they know, and spare Aunt June the stress by seating like-mannered guests together.
+Reception seating can be a great way to bring new people together and spark interesting conversation.
+But avoid placing anyone at a table with no one else they know, and spare everyone the stress by seating like-mannered guests together.